 The Secretary of State for Defence, John Nott, caused a great deal of suffering back home that evening by announcing that a Type 42 had been hit and was ‘in difficulty’.
 With four surviving Type 42s down south, that meant more than a thousand families were worrying about their loved ones.
 Portsmouth was a tense and quiet city that evening.
 It wasn’t until around lunchtime the next day that next of kin were finally informed, and many were incorrectly told that their loved ones were missing.
 The media confirmed that the ship involved was the Coventry, in many cases before the Ministry of Defence had got in touch with the next of kin of the crew.
 Many of the ‘missing’ men were confirmed to be on the survivors list only after one more day of heartache for the families.

 All four Skyhawks returned to base safely, though Carballo’s A-4 had one fuel tank holed by fire from the Broadsword.
 Barrionuevo’s bombs had failed to drop because of a suspected faulty landing gear lever microswitch – basically the aircraft thought it was still sat on the ground and so blocked the bomb release.
+He jettisoned them into the sea on his way home after disconnecting and reconnecting his weapons control panel.
 The pilot of the aircraft whose bombs sank Coventry – Velasco – was back in action two days later, carrying out an attack on the troops in Ajax Bay.
-HMS Fearless raked his A-4 with cannon fire and his aircraft burst into flame.
+HMS Fearless raked his A-4 with cannon fire, and his aircraft burst into flame.
 With hydraulics also lost, Velasco ejected over West Falkland between Port Fox and Port Howard.
 After two days walking he found an empty house which contained some food, and shortly afterwards met some kelpers.
 After unsuccessfully trying to buy a horse from them, he was dropped off at Port Howard.
 He took no further part in the war.
 The other three pilots on the raid also survived the rest of the conflict.

 The Day After

-The day after Coventry’s loss, the survivors were to be found spread among the Broadsword, RFA Fort Austin and the hospital ship Uganda.
+The day after Coventry’s loss, the survivors were to be found spread among the Broadsword, RFA Fort Austin (the same RFA we had stored from enroute to the Falklands) and the hospital ship Uganda.
 Some of the more serious casualties had been airlifted to the field hospital at Ajax Bay.
 Later the survivors were consolidated and transported via helicopter or landing craft to Fort Austin and thence to safer waters East of the Falklands.

 After that they were transferred by boat to the RFA Stromness, which sailed for South Georgia on the 27th of May.
 With the arrival of the QE2 and her cargo of soldiers on the 30th of May, Coventry’s crew were transferred to the QE2 and began the long voyage home.